-Should you test positive to COVID-19, you will require a medical certificate declaring you are fit for work prior to being able to return.
+Should you test positive to COVID-19 within 14 days of using our space, please advise up immediately.
+You will also require a medical certificate declaring you are fit to return to work prior to being able to return.

 Whilst we want to allow you to use our facilities for as long as possible, please understand that the situation may change at any time.
 Therefore, if there are any items that you keep at work that are essential to your operations, then I would encourage you to take them with you when you leave each day just to be safe, as if we are directed to lock down the facility then we may have to disable your Kisi access without notice.